alban-read/M1-MICRO-FORTH/README.md

 Learn ARM64, have some fun, create useful things.

-### approach

-create small machine code primitive words

- .. allow them to be tested *interactively*

- .. allow new words to be composed, mainly by concatenation.

-### This is a non standard VARIANT of FORTH
+###  M1 MICRO FORTH is a small non standard VARIANT of FORTH

 #### Unsusal or odd features that deviate from Standard FORTH.

 - Strings are completely different:-
+    - ASCII zero terminated in this version.
-    - string storage has its own pool, the string literal is ' a string '.
+    - string storage has its own pool, the string literal looks like  `' a string '`.
     - string words often include $ e.g ```$.``` prints a string.
-    - strings are zero terminated not counted as it is 2021.
+    - strings are zero terminated.
     - There are words to make strings
     - ```' Hello World' STRING hello_world```
     - There are words to build strings (from substrings)
         - ```FORTH ${ ' ${ starts ' , ' appending ' , ' $} finishes ' , $} STRING appender ```
-    - I have always detested the way FORTH handles strings, mainly because I always crash my programs when using them, so I am thinking hard about making them safe for use by humans.
+    - I detest the way standard FORTH handles strings, I always crash my programs when using them, so I am thinking hard about making them safe for use by humans.
 - The dictionary is simplified into a single array for the headers :-
-    - There are no vocabularies, few words are defined not thousands.
+    - There are no vocabularies, few hundred words are defined not thousands.
-    - The idea being to extend the ASM file for an app, and add words to the startup script to control/ test it, not to live in FORTH world.
+    - Headers are seperate from 'code' (tokens), literals, and data.
 - The token space for 16bit tokens (compiled words) is separate from data.
     - The token compiler creates tokens in token space and literals in literal pools.
     - There are long literals, for integers and floats.